-In the pooled sample, the effect of reminders is small (0.03 standard deviations) and insignificant: we find that this is explained by the variation in the timing of task completion among farmer promoters.
-Our analysis exploits an endogenous variation in the timing of goal reminders.
-Due to logistical challenges, about half of farmer promoters in the treatment group received the goal reminders after having completed all or most of their work.
-We find positive effects of increasing the salience of self-set goals on all three performance outcomes when goal reminders are sent to farmer promoters on time.
+We find that the average effect of goal reminders on farmer promoters' performance is small (0.03 standard deviations) and insignificant in the full sample.
+However, due to logistical challenges, about half of farmer promoters in the treatment group received the goal reminders after having completed all or most of their work.
+When we split the sample, we find positive effects of increasing the salience of self-set goals on all three performance outcomes among farmer promoters who received goal reminders on time.
 The average intent-to-treat effects are of a moderate size at approximately 0.08 standard deviations for an overall performance index.
-By contrast, the effects of goal reminders sent late are close to zero and statistically insignificant.
+By contrast, the effects of goal reminders are close to zero and statistically insignificant among farmer promoters who received reminders late.
+While these results measure the causal effects of on-time goal reminders and late reminders, the timeliness of reminders was not randomly assigned.
+The difference in effectiveness is hence not necessarily due to the difference in timing.2

-One important concern for goal setting interventions is that agents may narrowly focus on achieving quantity targets, at the cost of compromising the quality of their work or performance of non-targeted tasks (Holmstrom and Milgrom, 1991).
-To test for the importance of these unintended consequences, we examine data collected during field visits on how farmer promoters maintained their demonstration plots and administrative records of their performance on tasks for which no goals were set.
-We find that neither the quality of demonstration plots nor performance on other tasks differ between treatment and control groups.
+One important concern for goal-setting interventions is that agents may narrowly focus on achieving quantity targets, at the cost of compromising the quality of their work or performance of non-targeted tasks (Holmstrom and Milgrom, 1991).
+To test for these important unintended consequences, we examine data collected during field visits on how farmer promoters maintained their demonstration plots and administrative records of their performance on tasks for which no goals were set.
+We find that neither the quality of demonstration plots nor performance on other tasks differs between treatment and control groups.
 A related concern is that farmer promoters may misreport their performance to meet their goals.
 Using a social desirability measure collected at baseline, we show that the positive goal reminder effects on self-reported outcomes are consistent regardless of farmer promoters' social desirability scores, assuaging concerns about differential reporting bias.